TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

  </br>

 **3 --> Our gateway should be capable of sustaining backpressure scenarios**.
 Our backend services won't be overwhelmed.
-(Because we've limited the rate of incoming connections) We've implemented both API Throttling & Rate Limiting.
+(Because we've limited the rate of incoming connections through both API Throttling & Rate Limiting.

 </br>